Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Introduction

 \section{Introduction}

 One of the fundamental challenges faced by living cells is the need to carry out their functions while `blind' -- lacking a centralized omniscient organizer that can direct cellular components where to go and which interactions to perform in what order.
-Above the cellular scale, biological dynamics can be at least somewhat directed: individual cells follow gradients of chemotactic signals to find food or escape danger~\cite{BergBook2004}, morphogen patterns regulate tissue rearrangements and cellular differentiation~\cite{Wolpert1969}, organisms make use of sensory organs to find distant targets.
-Within a cell, however, exploratory dynamics reigns supreme~\cite{Gerhart1997}.
-Whether searching through physical space or through chemical state-space, cells rely on dynamics that follow a characteristic pattern: blindly sampling through the available states, fixing and amplifying the targets when a trajectory stumbles across them, and resetting unsuccessful trajectories to try again.
+While some cellular processes can be guided via signal gradients~\cite{wollman2005efficient,fuller2010self} or prearranged cytoskeletal transport highways~\cite{burute2019cellular,agrawal2022morphology}, many rely on exploring a broad set of pathways rather than heading directly to the target.
+Whether searching through physical space or through chemical state-space, exploratory dynamics~\cite{gerhart1997exploratory_ch4} follows a characteristic pattern: repeatedly sampling through the available states, fixing and amplifying the targets when a trajectory stumbles across them, and resetting unsuccessful trajectories to try again.

-Such exploratory dynamics was first noted in the context of dynamically unstable microtubules that engage in search-and-capture cycles of random growth and rapid depolymerization to find chromosomes when constructing the mitotic spindle~\cite{KirschnerSearch1986,Heald2015}.
+Such exploratory behavior was first highlighted in the context of dynamically unstable microtubules that engage in search-and-capture cycles of random growth and rapid depolymerization to find chromosomes when constructing the mitotic spindle~\cite{KirschnerSearch1986,Heald2015}.
 The same principle applies to other spatial search problems in the cell.
 For example, the ability of neurons to localize mitochondria in regions of high energy demand~\cite{misgeld2017mitostasis} relies on `sushi-belt' dynamics~\cite{williams2016dendritic}, where a motile population of organelles constantly cycles via motor-driven transport through neuronal projections, with regions of enhanced stopping encoded through local increases in calcium~\cite{macaskill2009miro1} or glucose concentrations~\cite{pekkurnaz2014glucose}.
 In the endocytic pathway, endosomes bearing activated receptors must wander through the cellular periphery until they encounter other organelles that trigger phosphoinositide conversion and deactivate the signal~\cite{york2023deterministic,villasenor2016signal}.